 Only issues authorized to be on the ballot by the Arkansas Constitution or by statute may appear on the ballot.
 Issues to be considered may be printed on the same ballot as the other election held on the same date.
-[A.C.A. § 6-14-102(a)(2) as amended by Act 552 of 2019]
+[A.C.A. § 6-14-102(a)(2)]